-The first edition of the “Young Factor” project, sponsored by the Osservatorio Permanente Giovani-Editori together with three main Italian banking institutions (Intesa Sanpaolo, Banca Monte dei Paschi and UniCredit), started at the beginning of the 2014/2015 school year.
+The first edition of the “Young Factor” project, sponsored by the Osservatorio Permanente Giovani-Editori together with three main Italian banking institutions (Intesa Sanpaolo, Banca Monte dei Paschi, UBI Banca and UniCredit), started at the beginning of the 2014/2015 school year.

 With the “Young Factor” project, the Osservatorio Permanente Giovani-Editori has chosen to complete the education to citizenship started with the “Quality Information in the Classroom” project.
 Thanks to these projects aimed at teaching critical reading of newspapers, the Osservatorio is helping young students to be masters of their mind.
 By improving the economic and financial literacy, Italian students are able to fully utilise their skills.